rayhog/aviator-jekyll-template/_documentation/tql1.04.md

   For example, `https://v6.technopedia.com/tql?q=MATCH <query_parameters>`
   <br>

   The TQL MATCH statement returns results from one or more nodes and relationships that are specified in the query.
-Typically, the data results are returned in key-value pairs, in a format that resembles the format in the following key-pair value:
+Typically, the data results are returned in key-value pairs, in a format that resembles the format in the following key-value pair value:
   <br>

-  {"Manufacturer": "Microsoft"}
+  `{"Manufacturer": "Microsoft"}`

   <br>